ymatuhin/pingometer/README.md

 # Pingometer

 <img alt="Pingometer App logo for macOS" src="https://github.com/ymatuhin/Pingometer/blob/master/src/logo.png?raw=true" width="128" height="128" />
-MacOS app for "pinging" most popular dns servers.
+MacOS app for "pinging" popular DNS servers.
 It shows the avarage ping (latency), the difference between the minimum and maximum ping and percentage of lost packets.
-It's written using electron, so it has a rather large size.

 Personally, I have this app running all the time, because I want to know if there is a problem with my internet connection when I use my computer.